sborrego/r-programming-an-introduction/README.md

 ### Option 2

 Another option is install all the software on your computer.
 You will need to install **BOTH** the R programming language and RStudio.
-Here is a link to great instructions for all operating systems: [Installation Instructions](https://preview.carpentries.org/R-ecology-lesson/index.html#install-r-and-rstudio)
+If you already have R and RStudio installed, it is recommended to update both.
+Here is a link to great instructions for all operating systems for both installation and updating: [Installation Instructions](https://preview.carpentries.org/R-ecology-lesson/index.html#install-r-and-rstudio)

 ***